-- 1. Demonstrate the ability to analyze the evolving nature of corporations - 2.
-Practice managerial leadership and organizational change - 3.
-Determine and measure an organization's intellectual assets - 4.
+1. Demonstrate the ability to analyze the evolving nature of corporations

+- 3. Determine and measure an organization's intellectual assets - 4.
 Identify how product development merges with entrepreneurship - 5.
-Foster new approaches to measuring the economic performance of

-- 6. Demonstrate the ability to manage and administer a business organization with a clear embodiment of ethics in his/her business practices - 7.
+Foster new approaches to measuring the economic performance of organizations - 6.
+Demonstrate the ability to manage and administer a business organization with a clear embodiment of ethics in his/her business practices - 7.
 Integrate Biblical and Theological Perspectives in Business and Administration